-ACCOMMODATION: Seaside Cabanas (or similar)
+ACCOMMODATION: Anchorage Resort (or similar)

-The island remains uncrowded and unluxurious, and the local fishermen catch lobster, conch, fish and crab to supply domestic and foreign markets.
-It's a popular place with backpackers, so there is a proliferation of good, reasonably priced restaurants.
+DAY 16 - Relax on Caye Caulker; optional trip to observe manatees proliferation of good, reasonably priced restaurants.
 There's time to relax or enjoy a number of optional trips.
 You may take a snorkelling trip out to the nearby Hol Chan Marine Reserve and Shark and Ray Alley, or take a full-day trip out to Goff's Caye to observe manatee in their natural mangrove habitat.
 Scuba diving is also available.